the experience of a lifetime

-Two very exciting and educational study abroad programs that are led by our own faculty are:
+Below are several very exciting and educational study abroad programs that are led by our own WLC faculty.

-Have you ever wanted to live in or visit a major Latin American City?
+Have you ever wanted to live in a major Latin American city?
 Would you like to improve your Spanish by living with a host family?
 How about shadow a professional in a vibrant business community?
-Then this program is for you.
-Santiago sits at the crossroads of the Andean region’s ancient ancestry and bourgeoning modernity.
-Santiago is an accessible and exciting city that students will explore through a survey of Chilean culture and a course on the Latin American business world.
-These courses will give students the opportunity to refine their practical Spanish vocabulary, as well as offer lessons in the pragmatics and practices of Latin American Business.
-Students will shadow and/or intern with a professional person in fields including tourism, finance, accounting and academia.
-The study abroad program in Santiago, Chile offers 6 credits in Spanish.
-Pre-requisite is SPAN 3010 or 3020 prior to departure.
-This program is offered from May 13 through June 3.
-It is led by Dr. Brantley Nicholson.
-If you would like more information, contact Dr. Nicholson at firstname.lastname@example.org or 478-445-8263.
+If you answered yes, then this program is for you!
+Santiago, Chile sits at the crossroads of the Andean region’s ancient ancestry and bourgeoning modernity.
+Known for its rich cultural history and sophisticated professional community, Santiago is an accessible and exciting city that students will explore through a survey of Chilean culture and a course on the Latin American business world.
+These courses will give students the opportunity to refine their practical Spanish vocabulary, as well as offer lessons in the pragmatics and practices of Latin American business.
+Students will shadow and/or intern with a professional person in fields including tourism, finance, accounting, and academia.
+Students will live with host families as a means to learn about Chilean day-to-day life and enhance their linguistic skills.

 GC Spain: Spanish Language and Culture